bokeh/bokeh/docs/bokeh/source/docs/user_guide/styling.rst

 Visuals and styling
 ===================

-Bokeh offers many ways to customize the appearance of your plots.
+Bokeh offers many ways to customize the appearance of plots and other elements in a visualization.

 :ref:`ug_styling_palettes_mappers`

 :ref:`ug_styling_visual_properties`

 :ref:`ug_styling_plot_elements`

-:ref:`ug_styling_render_levels`

 :ref:`ug_styling_mathtext`